ssube/salty-dog/README.md

 Options:

 - `check` runs each rule and exits with an indicative status
-- `clean` runs each rule and updates the source data with any defaults or other changes before running the next rule
+- `fix` runs each rule and updates the source data with any defaults before running the next rule

 #### Rules